BoHA: Blockwise Hadamard Product Adaptation for Parameter-Efficient Fine-Tuning: Implementation Details

-We implement all models in PyTorch~\citep{paszke2019pytorch} with HuggingFace Transformers~\citep{wolf2020transformers}.
-Experiments run on 8 NVIDIA A100 80~GB GPUs, and we initialize base models in torch.bfloat16 to reduce memory consumption.
-Every configuration is trained with the AdamW optimizer~\citep{loshchilov2017decoupled}, and we report the mean performance across five random seeds (42, 2025, 2024, 2023, 2022).
+We implement all methods in PyTorch~\citep{paszke2019pytorch} with HuggingFace Transformers~\citep{wolf2020transformers}.
+Experiments run on NVIDIA RTX 5090 32~GB and A100 80~GB GPUs.
+Base models are loaded in \texttt{torch.bfloat16} to reduce memory consumption.
+Every configuration is trained with the AdamW optimizer~\citep{loshchilov2017decoupled} with $\beta_1 = 0.9$, $\beta_2 = 0.999$ and weight decay $0$.
+We train each headline-table configuration with multiple random seeds and report the arithmetic mean across all completed seed runs.
+Fixed diagnostic runs are reported under their stated protocol.